 Stage 5: Test

-In this final stage, the test of the prototypes always takes place with the presence of potential end users, because the feedback from “outside” is an essential element of the testing.
+In this final stage of design thinking, the test of the prototypes always takes place with the presence of potential end users, because the feedback from “outside” is an essential element of the testing.
 So:

 - What do the testers like best?